shadibdair/terraform-code/README.md

 # terraform-code
-My terraform codes, Using AWS as Provider !
+Using my code in terraform, My provider is AWS !